Reviewing versus Bookselling

 Occasionally we link to a specialty seller if a reviewed item is not American or British, or otherwise could be difficult for our readers to locate.

 Similarly, we sometimes link to e-texts available free online.
-Often, though, online e-texts are merely partial versions for promotion, or created from older editions which may not be the most accurate text or most usable edition.
+Often, though, online e-texts are merely partial versions for promotion, or created from older editions which may not be the most accurate text or most usable edition, or, sadly, in too many cases almost alphabet-soup trash.

 Will we ever sell books?